Step Into Your Power

 – If I speak about what is said during a group session, I agree to speak about my personal experience, rather than the experience of other group members.

-– If I speak about another group member with someone that is not a member of the group, I agree to change the name of the group member.
+– If I speak about another group member with someone that is not a member of the group, I agree to change the name of the group member to hide their identity.

 – (Online only) I agree to be recorded.
 Recordings of group session will be available for viewing only until the next session.